barthap/inpg-checkers/README.md

 3. **pygameMenu** - helper library for easy menu creation for pyGame.
 It's not available on pip so you have to download it from [GitHub](https://github.com/ppizarror/pygame-menu), unrar and open cmd/terminal at its location (where setup.py is) and type
 `python setup.py install`
+4. **[Pygame Text Input](https://github.com/Nearoo/pygame-text-input)**: A small module allowing user to type player name.
+It is embedded into project in `src/utils/text.py`.

 If you have all needed dependencies, clone the repo
 ```